 What Causes Mold on Furniture?

-Interior mold growth due to furniture placed too close to a poorly insulated exterior wall
+Example of Interior mold growth due to furniture placed too close to a poorly insulated exterior wall

 Mold growth on painted table legs due to elevated humidity.